Cranbourne East

 The educational profile of Cranbourne East exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 25.9%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 16.9%, followed by postgraduate qualifications (7.1%) and graduate diplomas (1.9%).
 Vocational credentials are prevalent, with 34.4% of residents aged 15+ holding them, including advanced diplomas (13.7%) and certificates (20.7%).
-Educational participation is high, with 36.4% of residents currently enrolled in formal education, including 13.9% in primary, 9.1% in secondary, and 4.4% in tertiary education.
+Educational participation is high at 36.4%, comprising 13.9% in primary education, 9.1% in secondary education, and 4.4% pursuing tertiary education.

 Educational participation is notably high, with 36.4% of residents currently enrolled in formal education.
 This includes 13.9% in primary education, 9.1% in secondary education, and 4.4% pursuing tertiary education.